sigmundch/web-ui/README.md

 ===========

 Web UI lets you build web apps as if you had a browser from the future.
-You can use the cool new web technologies like [Web Components][wc], [Model Driven Views][mdv] and [Dart][d] today.
+You can use the cool new web technologies like [Web Components][wc], and features like dynamic templates and live data binding inspired by [Model Driven Views][mdv] and [Dart][d] today.
 Build apps easily using HTML as your template language, express your application's components in HTML, and synchronize your data automatically between Dart and your components.

 We believe that: